Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema has 0% description coverage, but the description thoroughly explains both parameters: 'items' as array of selectors with examples, and 'wait' with fire-and-forget semantics.
-This adds critical meaning beyond the raw schema.
+Schema coverage is 0%, but the description explains both parameters: 'items' as an array of selectors (item_id, connector_id, or connector_name) with the option to omit for all banks, and 'wait' as boolean for fire-and-forget.
+This adds essential meaning beyond the schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.